LordMcFly/Dragonglass-launcher/README.md

 # Dragonglass-launcher
 A simple launcher to edit text files on the fly and launch files, folders, websites and websearches.
+It is written in AHK but it is compiled so it can be used as a normal .exe software.

+## How to use
+-executable version: run Dragonglass-QWERTY.exe
+-AHK version: launch main.ahk
+For both versions, make sure the config.ini file is in the same folder as the .exe or .ahk.
+To launch it on windows startup, click the "Launch on startup" button in the parameters windows and follow the instructions.

 # Origin story
-Dragonglass launcher started as a companion for Obsidian (thus the name) which is a software for organising and editing large amounts of text files.
+Dragonglass Launcher started as a companion for [Obsidian](https://obsidian.md/) (thus the name) which is a software for organising and editing large amounts of text files.
 But I didn't want to have to launch it everytime I wanted add just a few sentences to one file.
 So I wanted a way to browse a specific set of files, choose one and quickly add text at the end of it.
 The final result is made of 3 tools, each with its own customizable hotkey.

 # Dagger (default: Win+F1)
 Interface with a tree view of a folder on the left side and a text file preview on the right.
 F1, F2, F3 and F4 each loads a custom folder path and you can modify the file's content directly in the preview then press ctrl+S or the button Save.
 Or you can either launch the file (alt+L) or edit it (alt+E).
 Editing it means a small window will pop up with an empty edit box.
 Type or paste anything and when pressing "Save" the text will be added at the end of the file.